kayaihsan/Economic-Factors-and-Their-Impact-on-Personal-Consumption-Expenditure/README.md

 ### 1. Missing Value Analysis

-After loading and consolidating the full dataset, we performed a missing‐value analysis for each country.
-The results below show that **no** missing values were found in any of the key variables for Canada, the UK, or the USA—hence, no imputation was necessary.
+After consolidating datasets from Canada, the United States, and the United Kingdom, we conducted a missing value analysis to ensure data integrity and consistency.

+The analysis revealed no missing observations across all key variables — inflation rates, unemployment rates, real residential property prices, and personal consumption expenditure — for any of the countries.

+### Implication

+The absence of missing data enhances the reliability of our statistical models and conclusions, as it eliminates the need for imputation or interpolation, both of which can introduce biases.
+It ensures that subsequent analyses are based entirely on observed, unaltered data, thereby increasing the robustness of our findings.

 #### Canada
 | Variable                   | Missing Count | Missing Percentage (%) |